Is Ethylene Dichloride Toxic? What You Need to Know

 What Are the Symptoms of Ethylene Dichloride Exposure?

-Ethylene dichloride exposure can cause headaches, nausea, vomiting, loss of consciousness, and eye, nose, and throat irritation.
 A breath, blood, or urine sample can be taken to determine if someone has been recently exposed to ethylene dichloride.
-The test must be done within a day or two of exposure to ensure its accuracy.
+The test should be done within a day or two of exposure to ensure its accuracy.

 How Does Ethylene Dichloride Affect the Environment?